An unpleasant smell in your bedroom or mould growing on your window frames could be a sign of condensation

 Condensation can be verified by sealing the room with a dehumidifier to run for a recommended time and measuring air humidity and temperature with

-If the dampness disappears, then condensation is the issue.
-Condensation can be exacerbated by poor ventilation and heating and the symptoms include water droplets on windows and walls with dark mould appearance and an unpleasant odour.
+If the humidity goes away, then the problem is condensation.
+Inadequate air circulation and temperature control can make condensation worse.
+The symptoms include water droplets on windows and walls with dark mould appearance and an unpleasant odour.
 Condensation damages paint and plaster with mould patches and decays window frames and skirting boards.

-Preventing condensation problems involve proper ventilation to free the room from moist air and to improve the heating facility to maintain constant temperature not affecting the humidity levels.
-Zones in the house where condensation will mostly occur is in the kitchen and bathrooms.
+Preventing condensation problems involves proper ventilation to free the room from moist air and improving the heating facility to keep the ambient temperature steady without changing the moisture levels.
+Zones in the house where condensation will mostly occur are in the kitchen and bathrooms.

 The best way to keep condensation low and prevent mould growth is to wipe away the water droplets with a cloth after finding them and allowing a passage of air in places of little air movement.

-Eliminating unwanted cold surfaces, usage of special insulation to the outside wall and inside cavity walls to improve thermal dynamics may help overcome condensation.
-Introducing a dehumidifier is acceptable to prevent condensation as it draws in air, cools it removing moisture and reheats to re-circulate.
+Eliminating unwanted cold surfaces, and using special insulation on the outside wall and inside cavity walls to improve thermal dynamics may help overcome condensation.
+Introducing a dehumidifier is acceptable to prevent condensation as it draws in air, removes moisture, and reheats to re-circulate.

-Faulty ventilation inside the room causes condensation to appear.
-Blocking off air vents, windows, and other exits cause condensation.
+Faulty ventilation inside a given space leads to the formation of condensation.
+Blocking off air vents, windows, and other exits causes condensation.
 Natural ventilation by unblocking or opening the windows often reduces the condensing effect.
-Different heating temperatures induce condensation in other rooms and so intermittent heating improves condensation and prevents mould growth.
+Different heating temperatures induce condensation in other rooms, so intermittent heating improves condensation and prevents mould growth.

-Cavity walls and solid walls hold tiny water droplets after condensation and so insulating with special insulation materials can prevent condensation.
-Maintaining adequate room temperatures and wiping the water droplets at once will minimise the mould formation and condensation to happen.
-Places of little air movement causes condensation, and this can be reduced by fitting dehumidifiers that cools down air before re-circulating it as warm air.
+Cavity walls and solid walls hold tiny water droplets after condensation so insulating with special insulation materials can prevent condensation.
+Maintaining adequate room temperatures and wiping the water droplets at once will minimise mould formation and condensation.
+Places with little to no air movement cause condensation, and this can be reduced by fitting dehumidifiers that cool down the air before re-circulating it as warm air.

 Condensation disappears after cold months.
 Hence it is advisable to stay alert during the months of winter to overcome condensation.